The skill set of a consumer bankruptcy lawyer must include a healthy dose of the skills of a teacher.

 Maybe we don’t need to aim for “wisdom”.
 Maybe it’s enough to convey sufficient information that the client can participate in the necessary decision making.

-Use each learning channel:
+Use each learning channel

-tell the client what they need to know, and,
+So, Tell the client what they need to know, and,

-give them written summaries of the material.
+Provide written summaries of the material.

 Put basic information on your web site.
 Remind them of basic points when you meet.
 Summarize important decision points in a letter.

 Belt and suspenders, put the information in several forms and you increase the chances that your client absorbs the information.

 Recall that there is a another learning channel: some folks are tactile learners.

 So I am often tempted to slap them alongside the head, and pound the information in.
 I try, however, to resist temptation….